awslabs/data-on-eks/website/docs/gen-ai/inference/rayserve-ha.md

 ![Ray-head-ha](img/ray-head-ha-2.png)

 Following sections provide the steps on how to enable GCS fault tolerance and ensure high availability for the Ray head Pod.
-We're using the `Mistral-7B-Instruct-v0.2` model to demonstrate the Reay head high availability.
+We're using the `Mistral-7B-Instruct-v0.2` model to demonstrate the Ray head high availability.

 ### Add an External Redis Server